Events & Festivals Stowe, VT June 6, 2026 12 min read

 In summer, Stowe is a different kind of exceptional.
 The alpine meadows above treeline on Mansfield are accessible by gondola or trail.
 The Stowe Recreation Path, a paved trail following the West Branch River, connects the village to the resort through five and a half miles of farmland and forest.
 The restaurants are as good as they are in February.
 And the event calendar — concerts, food festivals, farmers markets, outdoor cinema — runs through June, July, and August without slowing down.

 It’s a 2-hour drive from Woodstock and Quechee, which puts it comfortably in day-trip range.
 As an overnight destination from an Upper Valley base, it’s a natural extension of a Vermont stay.
+And unlike the foliage-season crowds that define October in Vermont, Stowe in summer has room to breathe.

 The Stowe Summer Concert Series